 Conclusion

-In this article, I have explained how to use the order() function to sort the DataFrame by column values in R and how to sort by descending order, keeping all NA values first.
-Finally converted using arrange() function from dplyr package and setorder() function from data.table to order data.frame by specified columns.
+In this article, I have explained how to use the order() function to sort the DataFrame values by single/multiple columns in R and how to sort by descending order, keeping all NA values first.
+Finally converted using the arrange() function from the dplyr package and the setorder() function from the data.table to order data.frame by specified columns.

 Similarly, you can also sort by date column, when performing an order on a date make sure the column is in date type.